Key and Message Semantic-Security over State-Dependent Channels: Counterexample to Theorem 1 from

-$T^n$ represents the output sequence of the deterministic and memoryless channel $T=t(A,B,Q)$, when it is fed by $A^n$, $B^n$ and $Q^n$. \item Let $f_n$ be the stochastic encoder and $\Psi^n$ be the sequence that $f_n$ produces and transmits over a private binary bit-pipe to the legitimate receiver. \item The encoder observes \((A^n,B^n)\) non-causally and determines the binary bit-pipe transmission \(\Psi^n\). \item The decoder observes \((Q^n,T^n,\Psi^n)\). \item The eavesdropper observes \(A^n \oplus_n B^n\), where $\oplus_n$ stands for bit-wise addition modulo 2.
+\item Let $f_n$ be the stochastic encoder and $\Psi^n$ be the binary sequence that $f_n$ produces and transmits over a private binary bit-pipe to the legitimate receiver. \item The encoder observes \((A^n,B^n)\) non-causally and determines the binary bit-pipe transmission \(\Psi^n\). \item The decoder observes \((Q^n,T^n,\Psi^n)\). \item The eavesdropper observes \(A^n \oplus_n B^n\), where $\oplus_n$ stands for bit-wise addition modulo 2.
 (At each time instance the eavesdropper observes $A_i + B_i \text{ (mod 2)}$.) \end{itemize} Thus, at each channel use $i\in[1:n]$, the encoder observes two fair coin tosses, $A_i$ and $B_i$.
 The decoder observes only one of them, namely $T_i$, chosen at random (using a third fair coin $Q_i$).
 The decoder knows which coin it observes, but the encoder does not.
 There is a \emph{private} bit-pipe from the encoder to the decoder, which enables the transmission of a single noiseless bit each time the coins are flipped.
-The legitimate parties wish to agree upon a key that is kept secret from the eavesdropper (who observes only the modulo 2 addition of the two coins, $A_i\oplus B_i$, each time they are flipped).
+The legitimate parties wish to agree upon a key that is kept secret from the eavesdropper, who observes only the modulo 2 addition of the two coins, $A_i\oplus B_i$, each time they are flipped.

 Denoting the SK generated by the legitimate parties by $K_n$, the induced joint PMF of the system is